All Episodes

 Thanks.

-These people who benefit immensely are the people or let's say, for example, the GS 15s, G S 16s, 12s, and who run these programs, they get high they got high salaries.
+These people who benefit immensely are the people, let's say, for example, the GS15s, GS-16s, 12s, who run these programs.

-The uh college professors who get stu who get $500,000 grants to do studies on poverty and meet in Miami during the winter at a nice hotel to have discussions about the poor, they benefit.
+The college professors who get $500,000 grants to do studies on poverty and meet in Miami during the winter at a nice hotel to have discussions about the poor, they benefit.

-Now, if you have any rural background, you can kind of understand what that means.
+Now, if you have any rural background, you kind of understand what that means.

 They say, give the money to me and we will help the poor.

-And and and it and it looks like, and if you and if you if you're doing a objective assessment of the Great Society programs, many of the people who were who might have been targeted, or at least the the target group of those programs, in many aspects they're worse off now than they were before the programs.
+And it looks like, and if you do an objective assessment of the great society programs, many of the people who might have been targeted, or at least the target group of those programs, in many aspects, they're worse off now than they were before the programs.

-That is, uh if you look at illegitimacy, you look at level of education, you look at family breakdown, in many areas these are worth the these circumstances are are are worse off than they were than they were at the inception of the program.
+That is, if you look at illegitimacy, you look at level of education, you look at family breakdown, in many areas, These circumstances are worse off than they were at the inception of the program.

 And it's my opinion that the war on poverty has done more to destroy particularly the black family than the harshest slavery and the rankest racial discrimination has done.